sdcote/cdxlab/01-Basics/LabNotes.md

 ### Permissions

 On some systems it is recommended to make the `/opt/cdx` directory world writable.
 This is because logs and working files will be stored in this directory.
+The common directories requiring write access are:
+* [installDirectory]/cdx/log
+* [installDirectory]/cdx/wrk

 ### Uninstall